cato447/fooling-arround-in-java/README.md

 # real-java
 This repository includes all projects, which are only build with the basic java libraries.

-You dont need anything besides a Java JDK to run the different projects.
+You dont need anything besides the Java JDK 14.0.1 to run the different projects.

 # The projects
 | Name   |      Description     |  Status |